Mathiveri

 Mathiveri (މަތިވެރި) is one of the eight inhabited islands of Alif Alif Atoll.

 Geography

 The island is 84.58 km west of the country's capital, Malé.
 Mathiveri is located at the central area of North ari atoll.

+Mathiveri is an inhabited local island located in the northern area of the Alif Alif Atoll (North Ari Atoll) in the Maldives, roughly 84.58 kilometers west of Malé.
+Measuring just about 775 meters long by 475 meters wide, it is a budget-friendly destination offering diving spots, marine life, and access to sandbanks.

 Governance

 There is a police station on the island, and a magistrate court to provide law enforcement.

 Island council

 The current Island Council members are: